 Argentina has designed and is building the CAREM SMR.
 It is the first nuclear power reactor fully designed by Argentina (CNEA), seeking to promote local capacities for the development and commissioning of nuclear power plants.
 Likewise, with the CAREM Project the Argentine nuclear sector is emerging as one of the world leaders in the SMR segment.
 At the beginning of 2014, the structural construction of the civil works started.
 For further information, see Sections 2.1.1 and 2.3.1.

 2.8.3 International cooperation and initiatives

-Within the context of its regulating task, ARN also has close and diverse interaction with national and foreign organizations, both governmental and non-governmental.
+Within the context of its regulating task, ARN also has a close and diverse interaction with national and foreign organizations, both governmental and non-governmental.

 2.9 HUMAN RESOURCE DEVELOPMENT